sleak-lbl/weekly-emails/items/jupytersurvey.md

 to improve the NERSC Jupyter experience. **If your research work uses Project Jupyter tools on HPC systems then we are seeking your participation in our study**.

-Participating in this study involves spending only 5-10 minutes completing our online survey at the following link: <https://forms.gle/G4mS5KG158pQgVno8>.

-Please follow the link above if you are interested in participating in this research.
-If you know someone else who might be interested in participating, then please feel free to forward this message to that person.

 If you have any further questions about taking part in this study, please contact Dr. Lavanya Ramakrishnan at 510-486-4384.
 Any questions you have about